H-934/Main-CW/README.md

   - The training data was split into 80% training and 20% validation using `train_test_split`.

 ### 2. Exploratory Data Analysis (EDA)
+- A class distribution plot was generated using `seaborn` to confirm dataset balance.
 - Plotted 10 sample images from different classes to understand class distribution and verify correct labeling.

 ### 3. Model Building
-- Used a sequential CNN architecture:
+Three different CNN models were developed to compare architectural complexity and performance:

+Model 1:
-  - 3 convolutional layers (32, 64, 128 filters)
+- Three convolutional layers with 32, 64, and 128 filters
-  - MaxPooling after each conv layer
+- MaxPooling after each layer
+- Flattened layer
-  - A dense layer with 256 units and dropout for regularization
+- Dense layer with 256 units and dropout (0.5)
-  - Softmax output layer for classification
+- Softmax output (10 units)

+Model 2:
+- Two convolutional layers (32, 64 filters)
+- Smaller dense layer with 128 units and dropout (0.4)
+- Reduced learning rate (0.0008)

+Model 3:
+- Four convolutional layers (including two consecutive 32-filter layers)
+- Dense layer with 512 units and dropout (0.3)
+- Learning rate of 0.0005

-- Used Adam optimizer and categorical cross-entropy loss.
+All models were compiled with the Adam optimiser and categorical cross-entropy loss function.

 ### 4. Model Evaluation
-- Model was trained for 50 epochs with batch size 64.
+- Model was trained for 20 epochs with batch size 64.
+- `EarlyStopping` was implemented to reduce overfitting, monitoring validation loss.
-- Training/validation accuracy and loss were plotted.
+- Validation accuracy and loss were plotted for all models.
+- `custom compare_histories()` was used to visualise model performance trends.
-- Final test accuracy was evaluated on unseen test data.
+- Final model performance was assessed on the test set.
-- Classification report and confusion matrix were generated for detailed insight.

 ### 5. Prediction
-- The model was tested on unseen test data.
+- The best-performing model (Model 3) was tested on unseen test data.
-- Predictions were compared to true labels and visualized via confusion matrix.
+- A classification report was generated showing precision, recall, and F1-score per class.
+- A confusion matrix visualised prediction performance across categories.
+- `show_predictions()`was used to display example image predictions with confidence scores.

 ---